-Unused bytes = (Page Size minus Data Page Overhead per Table and Table) mod (Physical Record Length)
+Unused bytes = (Page Size minus Data Page Overhead) mod (Physical Record Length)

 To optimize your file's use of disk space, select a page size that can buffer your records with the least amount of unused space.
 The supported page size varies with the file format.
-See Table .
+See Optimum Page Size Example.
 If the internal record length (user data + record overhead) is small and the page size is large, the wasted space could be substantial.